openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/CA1StratumRadiatum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'CA1 stratum radiatum' is a layer of CA1 field.
-It is part of the hippocampus stratum radiatum.
+   :definition: Is a layer of CA1 field.
+Is part of the hippocampus stratum radiatum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014554) ('is_a' and 'relationship')]
    :description: Part of stratum radiatum lying in area CA1, superficial to the CA1 pyramidal cell layer and deep to the CA1 stratum lucidum-moleculare, continuous with the stratum radiatum of CA2 and bounded by the subiculum.
-It contains the Schaffer collateral projection from CA3.
+It contains the Schaffer collateral projection from CA3. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014554)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101526
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014554#ca1-stratum-radiatum-1
    :name: CA1 stratum radiatum